ruthrootz/azure-certifications-study-notes/az-900/alan-rodrigues-udemy-course.md

     - DNS routing service
     - create an Azure traffic manager profile that connects to multiple endpoints
     - the traffic manager profile can route to any location, globally, whereas the load balancer can only route within a region
-    - the traffic manager can route based on different attributes, like priority or weightage
+    - the traffic manager can route based on different attributes, like priority, weightage, etc.
 - serverless services
     - Azure Functions
     - Azure Logic Apps